m8liaang/data-analysis-projects/measles_cases/README.md

 - Data visualization (shown in img folder)

 ## Findings
+The epidemic curves revealed that there were/are, in fact, measles outbreaks.

 1. Outbreak curves are present in the most affected states (Florida, Virginia, Texas, Arizona, Utah, and South Carolina).
 South Carolina had the largest outbreak (with its peak being over 100 cases), while Texas had two outbreaks.
 2. South Carolina, Texas, and Utah are the three U.S. states with the most measles cases (first, second, and third in that order).
 3. 2026 saw a rise in measles cases throughout the United States.
 Three outbreaks have occurred since January 2025.